uber-archive/cpustat/README.md

 * If this is a new pid, read /proc/pid/cmdline
 * For each pid, send a netlink message to fetch the taskstats, compute difference from previous sample.
-* Fetch /proc/stat
+* Fetch /proc/stat to get the overall system stats

 Each sleep interval is adjusted to account for the amount of time spent fetching all of these stats.
 Each sample also records the time it was taken to scale each measurement by the actual elapsed time between samples.
-This attempts to account for delays in cpustat itself.
+This attempts to account for delays in `cpustat` itself.

 ## Run within a Docker container